-- 1. Engage the clutch only under the following conditions: - throttle set at approximately 2/3 as shown on instrument panel;

-- · deck cutting height set to Notch D or higher; - · no load on the blades.

-After clutch engagement, adjust the deck cutting height to the desired level, if necessary, and advance the engine throttle to full rpm.

-IMPORTANT: Engaging the deck clutch at high engine rpm, low deck heights or when under heavy load (in tall grass, for example) can cause belts and/or electric clutch to slip, resulting in premature wear or possible damage.
+- Engage the clutch only when the throttle is set at approximately 2/3 throttle and there is no load on the blades.
+After clutch engagement, advance the engine throttle to full rpm. - Engaging the deck clutch at high engine rpm or when under heavy load (in tall grass, for example) can cause belts and/or electric clutch to slip, resulting in premature wear or possible damage. - 2.
 Disengage the clutch only when the throttle is set at less than 1/2 throttle.